ubclaunchpad/LP-website/GettingStarted/Tools.md

 ### Slack
 We use Slack for team-wide communication, announcements, and project-specific coordination.
 Since we are on the free tier of Slack, where messages eventually expire, anything important or permanent should be in a GitHub issue, version-controlled document, or wiki page.
+Our Slack can be found [here](https://ubclaunchpad.slack.com); sign up now if you haven't!
 You should install Slack on your laptop and phone, turn on @mention notifications, and respond to messages promptly.

 ### GitHub